frontendonly/builder-webcomponents/README.md

 # builder-webcomponents
-This repository holds all public webcomponents created by communities
+This repository holds all public webcomponents created by FO Builder community